ahmedhosam283843/Walli/README.md

 - Download wallpapers to use on your device.
 - Filter wallpapers by category or search term
 - Preview wallpapers before downloading them
-- Save wallpapers to your device or share them with your friends
+- Save wallpapers to your local device

 ## Previews 📷